Transit Engine

 key.
 Because this is a potentially catastrophic operation,

-tunable must be set using
+the deletion_allowed tunable must be set using

 Method key_update()